 Download the full report here.

-If you have a WordPress account, you can keep up to date with our blogs by subscribing to our site below:
+If you have a WordPress account, get notifications about new articles by subscribing below:

 Be careful you are not targeted with fabricated anti social behaviour accusations by your landlord, as when we asked for service charge receipts from our social landlords in the interests of transparency…they turned very odious and have come out with all sorts of aggressive threats and we are now facing eviction on made up charges.